scipipe/scipipe/README.md

 - This library is heavily influenced/inspired by (and might make use of on in the near future), the [GoFlow](https://github.com/trustmaster/goflow) library by [Vladimir Sibirov](https://github.com/trustmaster/goflow).
 - It is also heavily influenced by the [Flow-based programming](http://www.jpaulmorrison.com/fbp) by [John Paul Morrison](http://www.jpaulmorrison.com/fbp).

+### Misc notes

+- This library is building on an idea for a flow-based like pattern in pure Go, as outlined by the author in [this blog post on Gopher Academy](http://blog.gopheracademy.com/composable-pipelines-pattern)